About

 Marco Boscolo

-Freelance data journalist.
+FACTA’s co-founder and partner.
+Science and data journalist with +20 years of experience.
 Contributes to Il BO Live, LeScienze (the Italian edition of Scientific American) and RSI, the National Swiss Radio in Italian.
-Partner of the science communication agency formicablu.
-In 2020 co-authored the book Semi ritrovati, viaggio alla ricerca dell’agro-biodiversità and in 2024 he published La bianca scienza.
-Co-founder and partner of FACTA.
+In 2020 he co-authored the book Semi ritrovati, and in 2024 he published La bianca scienza

 Science & Tech journalism